These are my nighttime musings, to be taken with a grain of salt.

 As an INFP, below is how I would describe the experience of my shadow functions.
 There is a lot of discomfort and uncertainty in the process, like wading through dense fog in a forest.
 It's hard to even say what's right or wrong.
 Things just are.

-- Fe - not much to say on this for now.
-Te seems to fulfill this role for me so I have not come upon a reason to develop this function.
-Maybe it is a fear of being forced to say things that are untrue.
+- Fe - still unsure of this one...maybe it is a fear of being forced to say things that are untrue.

 - Ni - if I focus on too narrowly on a concept, I lose my ability to connect to the totality of the human experience.
-If I do not have enough experience (Ne-Si), I will not trust my vision of the future until that point.
+If I do not have enough experience (Ne-Si), I will not trust my vision of the future until I do

-- Se - I cannot give into the moment because I don't want to lose my connection to the past and my treasured memories that have sustained me
+- Se - I cannot give into the moment because I don't want to lose my connection to the past and my valuable memories

 - Ti - I cannot judge whether I am correct or have erred without external feedback...if I focus on details, I lose my ability to see the wider objective truths.
 I do not want to express thoughts that are not broad enough, I see them as incomplete.
 I am uncomfortable knowing things without being able to share them.